base-org/contract-deployments/mainnet/2024-11-18-increase-max-gas-limit/README.md

-## Upgrade to new system config with 400m max gas limit
+## [READY TO SIGN] Upgrade to new system config with 400m max gas limit

 Base is continuing to scale and we need higher block gas limit to support the increased demand.